comunitaria/comunitaria-stellar-dashboard/DOCKER.md

 - Generating JWT secrets for API
 - Configuring Stellar keypairs (issuer/distributor)
 - Setting XLM balance thresholds
-- Optional: Automatically build and start containers
+- Optional: Automatically build and start containers (recommended for testnet)
 - Optional: Initialize the Stellar asset

+**Important for Production:** When deploying mainnet with SSL, answer NO when asked to build/start containers.
+You'll use `setup-ssl.sh` instead.

 **Note:** The script uses `compose.env` for Docker Compose environment variables (separate from application `.env`).